 Day 4.
 Hayden for Sharp-tailed Grouse, Black Mountain for Dusky Grouse

 We’ll start the day with a check of the Sharp-tailed Grouse lek.
 We should be able to park off the road and get a good look as these birds lekking away the morning.
 From here we’ll head to Yampa Tailwaters Preserve to check for the many species of waterfowl like Ring-necked Duck, Common Merganser, and Blue-winged and Cinnamon Teals.
 We’ll check Boxelder and Narrowleaf Cottonwood, which hold plenty of songbirds along a two-mile trail.
-We head back to Craig, birding along the way, with a stop for some lunch.
+We head back to Craig, birding along the way, with a stop for lunch.
 We then drive north along Highway 13, birding along the way.
 We’ll end up late in the afternoon north of Craig at Black Mountain in the Routt National Forest, checking for American Three-toed Woodpecker and Dusky Grouse lekking in the road.
 There are also several Sage Grouse leks along highway 13 that we can check if we’ve missed them earlier.